-Versatile French actor Romain Duris, born in Paris in 1974 and now a star leading man.
-He has made almost 40 films since starting acting, almost by accident, in 1994.
+Versatile French actor Romain Duris, born in Paris in 1974, and now a star leading man.
+He has made over 40 films since starting acting, almost by accident, in 1994.

 What is the main interest in your playing Louis Echard in Populaire?